 Once we made sure all of the springs were securely stitched down, we secured each of them together using a heavy duty hemp rope.
 I nailed the end of each rope to the sofa frame to hold it securely in place.

 We did the same thing to the back of the sofa.
 We did have to add a piece of new burlap behind the springs on the back of the sofa because the old one was dry rotted and the stitches weren’t holding.

 Once all of the springs were secured in place, we recovered them with the original burlap.
 We stapled the burlap to the sofa frame to hold it in place.

 Now that we have all of the hard and dirty parts out of the way, we will start recovering the sofa.
 But we will save that for next week because I’m sure your eyes are starting to cross by now.

-You can check out the final look below, but make sure to check out PART 2 to see how I completed the project!
+You can check out the final look below, but make sure to check out PART 2 of deconstructing a sofa to see how I completed the project!
 Have a great weekend friends, and be blessed! xoxo